jessivarela/dpbe_l2_pre_registration/README.md

 **Describe your study design.
 Examples include two-group, factorial, randomized block, and repeated measures.
 Is it a between (unpaired), within-subject (paired), or mixed design?
 Describe any counterbalancing required.
 Typical study designs for observation studies include cohort, cross sectional, and case-control studies.**

+The present study will be a within-subject study.

 ### Randomization (optional)